jlord/sheetsee.js/readme.md

 ## Make a Table

 Sheetsee.js supports making multiple tables or templates with IcanHas.js.
-It currently supports sorting and filtering on just one table.
-For each of these you'll need a `<div>` in your html, a `<script>` template and a `<script>` that calls table making functions.
+The tables can have multiple inputs for filtering and table headers can be used to sort the data in that column.
+For each of these you'll need a `<div>` in your html, a `<script>` template and a `<script>` that calls table functions.

 #### Your HTML Placeholder `<div>`